isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-reports-about.md

 ### Other Types of Campaign-level Reporting

-For other data breakouts, view [the legacy campaign-level reporting pages](/help/dsp/campaign-management/campaigns/campaign-view-report.md).
-The legacy report includes sections on [!UICONTROL Geography], [!UICONTROL Device], [!UICONTROL Viewability], and [!UICONTROL Audience Performance] data.
+For other data breakouts, view [the campaign-level reporting pages](/help/dsp/campaign-management/campaigns/campaign-view-report.md).
+The <!--legacy --> report includes sections on [!UICONTROL Geography], [!UICONTROL Device], [!UICONTROL Viewability], and [!UICONTROL Audience Performance] data.

 >[!MORELIKETHIS]
 >